LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _ARKODE.Usage.SplittingStep.ARKodeSplittingCoefficients:
+.. _ARKODE.Usage.SplittingStep.SplittingStepCoefficients:

 =========================================
 Operator Splitting Coefficients Structure
 =========================================

-To store the coefficients representing an operator splitting method, ARKODE provides the :c:type:`ARKodeSplittingCoefficients` type and several related utility routines.
+To store the coefficients representing an operator splitting method, ARKODE provides the :c:type:`SplittingStepCoefficients` type and several related utility routines.
 We use the following notation